 Pick the optional adaptive dampers and the 5 Series lets you have your cake and eat it – it’s comfortable and sporty in equal measure

-If you’re a die-hard petrolhead you might be disappointed to hear BMW doesn’t offer the 5 Series with a manual gearbox, but the standard eight-speed automatic is so smooth and responsive you won’t miss changing gears yourself.
+If you’re a die-hard petrolhead you might be disappointed to hear the BMW 5 Series doesn’t come with a manual gearbox, but the standard eight-speed automatic is so smooth and responsive you won’t miss changing gears yourself.

 Annoying tyre roar is mostly muted at motorway speeds and only a hint of wind noise makes its way into the 5 Series’ otherwise very relaxing cabin.
 It doesn’t quite waft along like a Mercedes E-Class fitted with air suspension but it’ll chew through hundreds of motorway miles with ease.
 The 5 Series feels distinctly sportier compared to the rather boat-like Mercedes, but it can’t quite match the Jaguar XF’s fun factor on a quick backroad blast.

 Euro NCAP awarded the BMW 5 Series an impressive five-star safety rating in 2017, making it one of the safest cars currently on sale.
 For greater peace of mind, however, you can get the £895 Driving Assistant package – that’ll warn you of traffic in your blind spot and alert you if you wander out of your lane on a motorway – or the £2,250 Driving Assistant Plus pack.
 The latter comes with adaptive cruise control and will even steer for you on motorways – provided you keep your hands on the wheel.